haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Character 1.md

 	- launcher anti-air
 - 4s Guile backhand
 - air s is an Alex stomp
-- 4g backthrow that switches sides
 - 5g normal throw
+	- Main function is to win over space
+	- Can't really combo off of it, but it will yeet the opponent a good way back
+- 4g backthrow
+	- Switches sides
+	- Reuse 5g animation
-- 2g sweep
+- 2g Dudley sweep
-	- like normal throw but more range and easily jumpable
+	- Easily jumpable and a bit particular with the range
+	- Can combo after it if hits
 - air g is an airgrab that makes you go down with the target

 # Specials